FAMILY ESTATE PLANNING

 Another benefit of a trust is the trust is protected from creditors and potential divorce proceedings of your children.

-What Else Do I Need?
+What Other Estate Planning Documents Do I Need?

 Melanie provides the following documents to every client who hires her for a will or trust, at no additional charge: